ljw1004/seaoflogs/README.md

 ## How to distribute

-"Sea of logs" can be used in three ways.
+"Sea of logs" can be used in four ways.
+It uses the standard MIT license to encourage redistribution.

 **Normal**.
 Launch sea-of-logs at https://ljw1004.github.io/seaoflogs/, and click the Load button to explore your logs.
 As you explore, by interactively setting `filter` and `text` expressions, they are included in the URL.
 This way you can bookmark the URL to remember where you left off. *NOTE: the URL does *not* include the content of logfiles; it only includes their filenames.
 When you visit your bookmark, you'll have to re-load whatever logfiles you want.*